pyros-dev/ros1_template/ros1_cpptemplate/README.rst

 ROS1 CPP Template
 ====================

 This package is a template to be used as a reference when creating c++ libraries (and applications if wanted) to be used in a ROS package.
 The main part of the implementation should go into this package and be independent from ROS.
-The only packge dependencies are on the *roslint* and *rostest* for testing (build dependency only) and *rosconsole* to have a uniform way for logging.
+The only packge dependencies are on the *roslint* for checking the coding style (build dependency only) and *rosconsole* to have a uniform way for logging.
 In this package we are following http://wiki.ros.org/BestPractices as much as possible, where it makes sense.

 Usage
 -----